jawee/twitch-recorder/README.md

 #### TODO
 - [ ] Move finished files from inprogress to videos
 - [ ] Convert videos to h265 with ffmpeg
+- [ ] Notifications (probably discord, on start, success and failure)

 #### Usage
 Make a copy of config-example.json, named config.json and fill it with